7.1.14. Lambdas and Closures

 var a <- @() { print("hello\n") }

-var b <- a // a is now empty
+var b = a // b and a now alias the same lambda

-Lambdas cannot be copied, but they can be stored in arrays using emplace, which moves the lambda into the container:
+Lambdas can be stored in arrays using emplace, which moves the lambda into the container:

 var callbacks : array<lambda<():void>>